 In Visual Studio Online, select your team project.
 (If you haven't been here before, use Browse.)

 Go to the Test hub.
 Create a test plan for your current sprint.

 Name the test plan.
 Check the area path and iteration.

 Now add test suites for the backlog items that need manual tests.
 (These backlog items could be user stories, requirements or another work item based on the setup of your team project.)

 Add a clause to filter by the iteration path for the sprint.
-Run the query to display the backlog items.
+Run the query to view the matching backlog items.

-Choose the backlog items that you want to test this sprint.
+Select the backlog items that you want to test this sprint.
 Add them as requirements to your test plan by creating test suites from them.

 Now you've created a requirement-based test suite for each backlog item.